Mass media in Algeria: Journalism

 The written press in Algeria publishes in three languages: Arabic, French and Tamazight.
 The majority of print publications are privately owned.
 The print press also publishes online, on a daily basis, except for on Fridays (public observation of the Islamic holy day).

 Since the end of 2016, the number of daily visitors of news websites and online editions of newspapers surpasses the number of daily readers of print newspapers.

 Writing in Arabic, English and French, Algerian bloggers cover social, cultural and political topics.
-There are more than 100,000 Algerian blogs, a newspaper suggested in late 2014.

-Algerian dailies mark the anniversary of the introduction of the defamation laws by suspending publication in a protest known as a "day without newspapers".
 Arabic-language newspapers include Echorouk, El Khabar, and El Massa.
 French-language newspapers include El Watan and El Moudjahid.
 English-language newspapers include the North Africa Journal.
 Defunct newspapers include Lisan al-Din (Language of Faith) founded in 1912, and the longer-lived Al-balagh al-jazairi (Algerian Messenger) founded in 1926 by Sufi Ahmad al-Alawi (1869–1934).

 Censorship

 There is no direct censorship, but laws set out prison terms and fines for insulting or defaming the president, MPs, judges and the army.
-Media rights bodies have accused the government of using the laws to control the private press.
+Media rights bodies have accused the government of using the law to control the private press, in addition to using indirect pressure such as suspending building permits for newspaper's offices, discouraging relationships with private advertisers, and prompting tax or creditor investigations.

-Algerian dailies mark the anniversary of the introduction of the defamation laws by suspending publication in a protest known as a "day without newspapers".
+Algerian dailies mark the anniversary of the introduction of the defamation laws by suspending publication in a protest known as a "day without newspapers."